 Consider, for example, recent remarks about Vice President Kamala Harris’s race, references to “Black jobs,” or use of the term “DEI hire” to describe members of historically marginalized and underrepresented groups in politics and elsewhere.
 Other examples include discussions of LGBTQ+ rights and reproductive rights.
 It isn’t hard to imagine how these topics, and disputes over competing views on them, can make their way from the political arena into the workplace.

-Well-crafted policies regarding standards for workplace conduct, reinforced by training, can help to prevent workplace interactions from escalating into disruptive and offensive behavior.
+Well-crafted policies regarding standards for these types of workplace conduct, reinforced by training, can help to prevent workplace interactions from escalating into disruptive and offensive behavior.

 Examples Of Political Speech In The Workplace